j0lv3r4/thinkxl.github.io/_posts/2015-01-10-how-to-define-a-second-model-inside-a-view-using-backbone.md

 twitter: thinkxl
 ---

-While trying to build a mobile app for a client I ran across to the need to add a second model inside a view.
+Trying to build a mobile app for a client I needed to add a second model inside a single view, apparently it doesn&rsquo;t work out of the box.

-After googling for a while without a very concise answer I decided to go to the IRC and ask in there, as I expected I got the answer right away.
+After googling for a while, without success, I decided to go to the IRC and ask in there.
+As I expected I got the answer right away.

 When you try to initialize a view inside a route like this: